The Formation of the Smirnov Group (1928-29)

 (Report (1938): op. cit.; p, 401-02, 407, 408).

 “The views of A. P. Smirnov and his followers mark an important crux.
-For we find veteran senior officials who had never been associated with any opposition.”
+For we find veteran senior officials who had never been associated with any opposition.”and, secondly, in the fact that it:

 (Robert Conquest: op. cit.; p.
 31).